THE NEWADVENTURES OF BAMTAN

 The ultimate obsessed fanboy. |

-for the dynamic duo, as well as fulfilling Filmation’s penchant for diminutive
+duo, as well as fulfilling Filmation’s penchant for diminutive comical

-comical characters, was the inclusion of a new character to animation: Bat-Mite
+characters, was the inclusion of a new character to animation: Bat-Mite (Lou

-(Lou Scheimer, utilizing a harmonizer to achieve his impish pitch).
-Bat-Mite
+Scheimer, utilizing a harmonizer to achieve his impish pitch).
+Bat-Mite first

-appearance of having near-limitless powers.
-Much like in the comics, Bat-Mite
+near-limitless powers.
+Much like in the comics, Bat-Mite would constantly

-would constantly appear on the show desiring to help Batman on his cases, but
+appear on the show desiring to help Batman on his cases, but usually ended up

 Incoming Bat-Message morality lesson, Bat-Fans! |

-costume, whereas the previous show featured it exposed.
-Her father, police
+the previous show featured it exposed.
+Her father, police commissioner James

 adaptation not to future the character.
 Present,